Chitiphat-Auvichien/scoring-functions/README.md

 ## 5. Citation

-> Auvichien, C.; et al. Scoring functions for classifying modes of molecular motion: I. Bridging mathematics and chemistry education" (Citation will be updated after submission to the *J. Chem.
+> Auvichien, C.; Therdpraisan, N.; Lertmankha, P.; Paiboonvorachat, N. Scoring functions for classifying modes of molecular motion: I. Bridging mathematics and chemistry education" (Citation will be updated after submission to the *J. Chem.
 Educ.*)